tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Long Period Tide
         tidal oscillations with periods much greater than one day

+    Nutation
+        short-period oscillations in the motion of the pole of rotation

+    Obliquity
+        angle between the equatorial and orbital planes

     Ocean Tide
         periodic movement in the level of sea surface due to gravitational and rotational forces

     Perigee
-        point of an orbit where the moon is closest to Earth
+        point of an orbit where a celestial body is closest to Earth

     Perihelion
-        point of an orbit where a planet is closest to the sun
+        point of an orbit where a celestial body is closest to the sun

+    Period
+        time it takes to make one complete revolution

     Pole Tide
         apparent tide due to variations in the Earth's figure axis about its mean